opf/openproject/doc/operation_guides/manual/installation-guide.md

 [openproject@host] RAILS_ENV="production" bundle exec rake assets:precompile
 ```

-## Servce OpenProject with Apache and Passenger
+## Serve OpenProject with Apache and Passenger

 First, we exit the current bash session with the openproject user,
 so that we are again in a root shell.